 Partner With A Doctor Or Nurse To Give Out Flu Shots At Work

-Do you want to offer a great wellness benefit?
+Do you want to offer a great wellness benefit and get a better handle on sick employees?
 Partner with someone to give flu shots at work.
 Getting flu shots at a local store or doctor’s office can be a challenge–those places may not be open when your employee is off the clock.
 By providing flu vaccinations at work, you are giving your employee’s some control over this flu season.

 You shouldn’t make getting a flu shot mandatory.
 Have flu shots at work for employees who want them.
 You may even consider allowing them to bring their immediate family for flu shots as well.